K4rsh/ObjectDetection/README.md

 * gTTS
 * playsound

-You can install these dependencies with pip:
+You can install all these dependencies with pip

-* playsound

 ### How to Run
 * Clone this repository.